LekKit/RVVM/README.md

 - *Maybe* virtio devices (Don't like the idea of fictional devices)
 - *A lot more...*
 - KVM hypervisor?
 Alternative CPU engines?

+The RISC-V trade name is a registered trade mark of RISC-V International.